 - Estate returns are necessary when there is property retained in an estate prior to final distribution to beneficiaries, or in a testamentary trust, set up under the will, which earns income.
 Although testamentary trusts may be separate entities from the estate, the T3 return filed is the same.

 The executor can elect that the estate be a “Graduated Rate Estate” (GRE) for the three years following death so that income earned in the estate may be taxed at the individual annual marginal rates rather than the top marginal rate.
 It can often take some time to deal with and distribute a testator’s property and it may be impractical to allocate the estate’s income out to its beneficiaries in advance of the distribution of the property.
 Graduated Rate Estates can have any year end that ends within 365 days of the testator’s passing.
 Non-GRE’s must have a December 31 year end, so the first year of the estate return is from the date of death to December 31.

 It is generally recommended that an executor finalize all tax returns and request clearance from CRA for the deceased’s tax accounts prior to making distributions to the beneficiaries, as the liability for any improper distributions or additional tax owing remains with the executor.
 In situations where this is impractical, executors should seek legal advice from a trust and estate lawyer prior to making any distributions.

 Achen Henderson has extensive experience in trust and estate planning and can help you ensure you meet your goals when it comes to distributing your property in a tax-efficient manner.
 In fact, two of our partners are members of the Society of Trust and Estate Practitioners.
 We also work with an extensive network of trust and estate lawyers to meet your specific needs.

 If you would like to consult a trust and estate practitioner in the drafting of your will, please contact us.
-Our estate and trust planning and tax services are available to our Unburdened and Unleashed clients for additional fees.
+Our estate and trust planning and tax services are available in our accounting and bookkeeping packages for additional fees.